spolu/settle/site/content/posts/intro.md

-While I'm also excited by potential use-cases related to self-driving car networks[3] or online commerce[4], I'm convinced that a any successful use-case for Settle, is very likely to come from somewhere unexpected.
+While I'm also excited by potential use-cases related to self-driving car networks[3] or online commerce[4], I'm convinced that a any successful use-case for Settle, is likely to come from somewhere unexpected.

 With that in mind, if you wish to get involved here are a few things you can do
 today: